McCloud4871/Active-Directory-Security-Monitoring/README.md

 ### Atomic Red Team Detection

-MITRE ATT&CK technique T1136.001 (Create Local Account) generated telemetry that was successfully collected and searched within Splunk.
+MITRE ATT&CK technique T1136.001 (Create Local Account) was executed using Atomic Red Team.
+The resulting telemetry was successfully collected and analyzed, demonstrating the ability to identify account creation activity within the environment.

+## Key Achievements

+- Built and configured an Active Directory Domain Controller using Windows Server 2022.
+- Created organisational units and user accounts to simulate an enterprise environment.
+- Joined a Windows 10 endpoint to the domain and validated authentication functionality.
+- Configured Sysmon and centralized log collection for security monitoring.
+- Simulated brute-force authentication attacks using Kali Linux and Hydra.
+- Generated and analyzed attack telemetry using Atomic Red Team and MITRE ATT&CK techniques.

 ## Lessons Learned